-In a world of rapid technological change, automation and instant purchasing, it is entirely possible to envision the conveyancing process of style one-click websites with the legal professional replaced by an Al chatbot and the human involvement a receding memory.
-While this can be pictured, it is perhaps harder to imagine that parties to such major transactions will be happy to dispense with advice from a trusted legal short timescale.
+In a world of rapid technological change, automation and instant purchasing, it is entirely possible to envision the conveyancing process of 2030 based on a range of Amazonstyle one-click websites with the legal professional replaced by an AI chatbot and the human involvement a receding memory.
+While this can be pictured, it is perhaps harder to imagine that parties to such major transactions will be happy to dispense with advice from a trusted legal professional in such a relatively short timescale.
 We live in an age of technological change which is continually reshaping consumer expectations.
-Customers no longer differentiate between once compared the experience at two supermarkets, now they will measure the supermarket against Uber or Amazon.
+Customers no longer differentiate between industries: where they may have once compared the experience at two supermarkets, now they will measure the supermarket against Uber or Amazon.
 At the same time, customers increasingly have the guided technological literacy to interact with more advanced systems and so undertake more complex tasks themselves.

-With these same expectations beginning to impact the property industry, the question is the degree to which this will flow through to
+With these same expectations beginning to impact the property industry, the question is the degree to which this will flow through to conveyancing.

-There are constant headlines about robot lawyers taking over, new forms reform at every stage of the homebuying process.
+There are constant headlines about robot lawyers taking over, new forms of home ownership, and radical reform at every stage of the homebuying process.
 Is any of that change going to hit in the next two years?
 By the time we reach 2030, will conveyancing and those who deliver it have gone through a revolution?
 Which of those possible changes will not have happened and which others might have surprised us?
 That is what this Discussion Paper aims to investigate.